Kim-McGrath/MusicVisuals/README.md

 - Lee's part: visualises the song with a mobius strip that changes the width of the strip based on the amplitude
 - Kim's part: a circular waveform inspired by a drum head, with 3-D snare and bass drum renders rotating to the beat
 - Ileana's part: a cube visual that explodes with a unicorn background image
+- Eduard's part: ellipses that respond to the music sound along with boids that grow and shrink to the music and a campfire image that gets drawn with ellipses.
 ## Instructions
 - Lee's part: Can change the size of the range for the strip 40 to 0 with the space bar, 'r' resets width, 'c' randomises the colour, 'p' pause/play rotation
 - Ileana's part: none
+- Eduard's part: 1-4 to switch between each visual.
+1 : just colorful display of ellipses 2: A clear image of the campfire with the boids floating through and growing and shrinking.
+3: the back ground becomes drawn by ellipses and works similarly to option 2: 4: is a combination of all the visuals.
+The colourful display of ellipses from 1 the boids from 2 and the image is displayed through ellipses.

 ## How it works
 - Lee's part: fills a PVector array of the 3D coordinates for the mobius strip using the formula for a mobius strip then uses the xyz values to draw it using triangles (Trianglestrip)